I just bought a 450 Bushmaster. It’s a hog of a gun and I wouldn’t hesitate to bring it on my next bear hunt.

 450 Bushmaster Recoils like a 30-06

 The Bushmaster has an average recoil of 22-foot pounds.
 The 30-06 averages 21-foot pounds.
 They are similar, but the 450 Bushmaster maxes out higher than the 30-06.
 Both rounds are comparable in recoil.
 It’s not pleasant to shoot an entire box in one sitting.

 The 450 Bushmaster has a manageable recoil compared to the 300 Win Mag and 375 H&H, but it’s not light.
 Giving a 450 to a youth is a great way to instill in them a slew of bad shooting habits like flinching.
 Most people develop some level of flinch if they regularly shoot a rifle with a recoil of more than 18-foot pounds.

 According to a local sharpshooter school instructor, everybody has some level of flinch.
-I personally know that after shooting half a box of 450, my accuracy decreased, I got a bit jumpy, and according to the time I forgot to insert the magazine (fired en empty chamber) I started flinching to the left.
+I personally know that after shooting half a box of 450, my accuracy decreased, I got a bit jumpy, and according to the time I forgot to insert the magazine (fired an empty chamber) I flinched to the left.

 To put it in perspective, My Mosin Nagant felt light compared to that recoil.
 I’m not saying that it’s a shoulder killer, just that it’s got some kick.
 I’m a construction worker with stout shoulders and after half a box, I wanted to quit.

 The 450 is a potent round.
 If you want to kill big animals like bears, elk, or moose, it’s a mighty fine option.
 For deer, I might consider opting for something easier to handle like the 350 Legend or 7.62×39.
 The 450 Bushmaster could be a fine choice if you wanted one gun for all big game.